 The media go into overdrive in ‘silly season’ and produce a bumper amount of Christmas-themed content.
 So, journalists are often looking for Christmas stories, products and helpful tips for their readers and audiences.

-There’s also the opportunity to grab a free press release template which gives you a structure to follow when crafting your media pitch.
+There’s also the opportunity to grab a free press release template that gives you a handy structure to follow.

 Once you have secured a press mention, be sure to tell as many people as possible.
 This is not the time to be shy!